 Those Blue Skies—The Sunny Outlook

-Yes, there was the bright side.
+Yes, there really was a bright side.

 1. Hidden in Plain Sight: Realizing Just How Important Grandparents Are